aeternity/protocol/channels/OFF-CHAIN.md

 This can not be enforced for off-chain contracts because there is no knowledge for them on-chain.
 Also if we were to use an on-chain contract referencing it by a registered name, the name on-chain could be changed to point to another different contract.
-This opens a security whole especially if one of the participants is in control of the name.
+This opens a security hole especially if one of the participants is in control of the name.
 For these reasons off-chain contracts are not allowed to use on-chain ones, not even stateless on-chain contracts.
 Participants can still use well-known